bobbyblues/pyslidebar/README.md

     sb.setPosition(0.5) # Sets the slidebar in the center sb.vibrate(20) # Makes the slidebar vibrate for 20 arduino cycles

+# Typewriter module

+For this module to work, we use the pyxhook library from [JeffHoogland](https://github.com/JeffHoogland/pyxhook).
+Those files are provided under the license specified in the pyxhook subdirectory.

+Simply launch the module, and start typing.

+There is currently a bug where the slider will move big spaces to the right, I am still not sure why.

 # SlideBar as a volume control

 For this module to work, you need to use pulseaudio, and have pulseaudio-ctl installed.